robcarver17/skipperman/docs/ideas.md

 - move all dangerous deletes to special area: , delete event (many warnings!), delete cadet, delete volunteer
 - editable user sailing groups, volunteer roles, skills
 - create a list of key volunteers to invite to curry evening
 - create a report of cadets
+- dropdown list of previous event names

 ### Future / wishlist / nice to have: